École des Beaux-Arts: History

 The origins of the Paris school go back to 1648, when the Académie des Beaux-Arts was founded by Cardinal Mazarin to educate the most talented students in drawing, painting, sculpture, engraving, architecture and other media.
 Louis XIV was known to select graduates from the school to decorate the royal apartments at Versailles, and in 1863, Napoleon III granted the school independence from the government, changing the name to "L'École des Beaux-Arts".
 Women were admitted beginning in 1897.

 The curriculum was divided into the "Academy of Painting and Sculpture" and the "Academy of Architecture".
-Both programs focused on classical arts and architecture from Ancient Greek and Roman culture.
+Both programs focused on classical arts and architecture from Ancient Greek and Ancient Roman culture.
 All students were required to prove their skills with basic drawing tasks before advancing to figure drawing and painting.
 This culminated in a competition for the Grand Prix de Rome, awarding a full scholarship to study in Rome.
 The three trials to obtain the prize lasted for nearly three months.
 Many of the most famous artists in Europe were trained here, including Géricault, Degas, Delacroix, Fragonard, Ingres, Moreau, Renoir, Seurat, Cassandre, and Sisley.
 Rodin however, applied on three occasions but was refused entry.
 Paul Cézanne applied twice but was turned down.
 Bernard was suspended for stylistic "errors".